 Insights into FIR Registration: Analysing Important and Recent Legal Developments

-FIR: First Investigation Report
+FIR: First Information Report

-FIR: First Investigation Report
+FIR: First Information Report

 Introduction to FIR

-FIR stands for First Investigation Report.
+FIR stands for First Information Report.
 The term FIR is not defined in the Indian Penal Code 1860, Criminal Procedure Code, 1973 (“CrPC”), or any other law.
 So, as understood from the full form, FIR is the report first recorded by the police relating to the commission of a cognizable offence is the FIR.
 To understand FIR, we should understand the terms cognizable and non-cognizable offences.
 The term cognizable offence is defined under section 2 (c) of the Criminal Procedural Code (“CrPC”) which means an offence in which a police officer may arrest without a warrant.[1]
 The term non-cognizable offence is defined under section 2(l) of the CrPC which means an offence for which a police officer has no authority to arrest without a warrant.[2]
 The FIR is a crucial document that starts a legal process by giving important details regarding the offense committed or the person suspected of committing it.
 It may be a crime, a public health issue, or both.
 This document is crucial in giving police officers guidance on how to carry out their investigations moving forward.
 Both sides in the case need to have this document.[3]

 Registration and Framework of FIR